moniquerowe15/Fintech-Case-Study/README.md

 ## Recommendations

 With the large database of information I think Trulioo has the ability to create an Online ID which will be its own source of verification.
 Online ID can be a one stop shop for users.
 All of their clients' identity documents formed into one number like a SIN.
-For example you are purchasing a flight on the internet and is ask to fill out your information ( name, date of birth, passport etc.) just by interesting your Online ID number all of that information appears.
+For example you are purchasing a flight on the internet and you are asked to fill out your information ( name, date of birth, passport etc.) just by interesting your Online ID number all of that information appears.

 Online ID would attract more users to the platform and therefore allowing Trulioo to be closer to their goal of verifying the world.